 - Free software & hardware for collecting donations on-site

 Got any additional tips for nonprofit marketing?
-I’d love to hear about them in the comments!
+We’d love to hear more from you!